digiampietro/hacktivity-2019-samd-firmware-unofficial/README.md

    load the firmware on the ESP32 main processor.

 1. Install the [dfu-util](http://dfu-util.sourceforge.net/) software
    on your PC.
-Available for Linux, Windows and Mac.
+Available for Linux, Windows, and Mac.

 2. Solder on SW1 and SW2 if you did not do that already.
 Alternatively you can use a couple of jumper wires to achieve a similar result.